 Volunteers must be 18 years of age.
 Please note that there is no volunteer parking available at the Garden.
 We recommend public transit for volunteers.

-To learn more about volunteering at the U.S. Botanic Garden, please review our Volunteer Program Frequently Asked Questions and current volunteer opportunities listed below.
+To learn more about volunteering at the U.S. Botanic Garden, please review our Volunteer Program Frequently Asked Questions.
 You may contact Elizabeth Barton, USBG Volunteer Coordinator, with any questions by email (Elizabeth.Barton@aoc.gov).

 VOLUNTEER APPLICATION PROCESS